kyma-project/kyma/docs/event-bus/03-03-service-programming-model.md

 type: Details
 ---

-You can configure a microservice deployed in Kyma to receive Events from the Event Bus by creating a Subscription custom resource.
+You can configure a microservice deployed in Kyma to receive Events from the Event Bus by creating a ;[Subscription](/components/event-bus/#custom-resource-subscription) custom resource.

 ## Event delivery